Aaron25000/TapToPlay/README.md

 2. You should see **"Compare & Pull Request"** button, click it!
 3. Then click **"Create Pull Request"**, don't worry about writting a description.
 4. The Team Coordinator will review your code for merge errors.

+### 2.4 Updating Your Branch
+Recomended before merging your code to main.
+1. Change to your branch `git checkout your-name`
+2. Fetch changes by `git fetch origin`
+3. Update your branch `git merge origin/main`